josetapadas/jose-tapadas-web/content/pages/about.md

 draft: false
 socialImage: 'photo.jpg'
 ---
 I am recovering Electrotechnical engineer turned software developer.
-Professionally, for the past years, I've been working mostly as a full stack developer, maily working with Ruby on Rails, Python, C and ReactJS.
+Professionally, for the past years, I've been working mostly as a full stack developer, maily working with Ruby on Rails, Python and ReactJS.

 Currently I'm broadening my academical knowledge and experience in the fields of Deep Learning and Statistics.